Skill Demand Index

 Which roles need Consumer Marketing most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Consumer Marketing include Social Media Marketing and Marketing Communication Strategies.
+Skills commonly paired with Consumer Marketing include Digital Marketing and Cross-functional Collaboration.

 Depth Level Distribution